LEO-UMCG/SPV-Gaze-Contingency/README.md

 Rendering a gaze-contingent edge-detected version of the image:
 ![Output sample](gifs/gaze_cont_canny.gif)

+## Visual representation methods
+In regard to visual representation, the methods available are:
+* **Edge detectors**: canny, sobel
+* **Deep learning models**: the models from Jaap and Ashkan.

+The edge detection model logic is contained in `edgeDetection.py`.

+The deep learning (DL) models come from the [spv-Player](https://github.com/arnejad/spv-Player) repo and the relevant logic is copied into this repo in the `spvPlayer/` directory.

 ## How to start

 Make a new venv and install the following packages: